wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_file_status_when_no_macos.md

-# Test macOS file status when no macos
+# Test macOS - File status when no macos
 ## Overview

 Checks that `wazuh-logcollector` does not store and removes, if exists, previous